faanross/faanross.github.io/content/course01/02_attack.md

 1. We crafted a malicious DLL on our system.
 2. We transferred this DLL over to the victim's system.
 3. We opened a meterpreter handler on our system.
-4. On the victim's sytem we then downloaded a powershell script from a web server, and injected it into memory.
+4. On the victim's system we then downloaded a powershell script from a web server, and injected it into memory.
 5. We opened a legitimate program (`rufus.exe`).
 6. We then ran the script we downloaded in #4, causing the malicious dll from #1 to be injected into the memory space of #5.
 7. The injected DLL is executed, calling back to the handler we created in #3, thereby establishing our backdoor connection.